ThinkPad X series: X230

-X230i is just an i3-equipped version of a regular X230.
+X230i is just an i3-equipped version of a regular X230 without Bluetooth.

 X230s

-The X230s is a China-Market only model.
-More akin to the X240 instead of the X230, it gained many of the design cues later found on the X240 Line, and were equipped with Intel 3rd Gen ULV CPUs.
+The X230s is a China market only model.
+More akin to later X240 instead of the X230, it gained many of the design cues later found on the X240 and were equipped with Intel 3rd Gen ULV CPUs, a thinner and lighter design while on an Ultrabook, and Power Bridge, which adds a secondary internal battery and allows hot swapping the main external battery without shutting the system down.

 X230 Tablet

-The ThinkPad X230 Tablet was announced on 15 May 2012 and replaced the earlier X220 tablet.
+The ThinkPad X230 Tablet was announced on 15 May 2012 and replaced the earlier X220 Tablet.
 The ThinkPad X230t is not compatible with previous series 3 docking stations (4337 and 4338) and is only compatible with the UltraBase series 3 "slice base".
 The X230t has a touchscreen with stylus support whereas the X230 has no touchscreen.
 The X230T also has a full size display port whereas the X230 has a mini display port.

-X1 Carbon
+X1 Carbon 1st Gen

 In early August 2012, Lenovo released the first generation of ThinkPad X1 Carbon announced on 15 May 2012.
 The X1 Carbon weighs 1.35 kg, has a battery life of roughly eight hours, and has a start-up time of less than 20 seconds.
 The X1 Carbon was first released in China because of the popularity of ThinkPads in that market.

 The first X1 Carbon featured only an M.2 SSD instead of a 2.5" hard drive bay.
 The base model has 4 GiB of memory, an Intel Core i5-3317U processor, and a 128 GiB SSD.
 The most expensive model has an Intel Core i7 processor and a 256 GiB SSD.
-The X1 Carbon requires a dongle to connect an ethernet cable, and some models include a 3G cellular modem.
+The X1 Carbon requires a dongle to connect an Ethernet cable, and some models include a 3G cellular modem.